Graham Williamson (athlete)

 Graham Williamson (born 15 June 1960) is a retired Scottish athlete who competed mainly in the 1500 metres.
 He is the 1979 Universiade 1500m champion and represented Great Britain at the 1983 World Championships.
-His Scottish record for the Mile of 3:50.64 has stood since 1982.
+His mile p.b of 3:50.64 set in 1982 was a Scottish record.

 Biography

 Williamson was born in Glasgow and his running club was Springburn Harriers.

 Williamson finished second behind Steve Ovett in the 1500 metres event at the 1979 AAA Championships and won the 1979 Summer Universiade 1500m title.